oracle-cne/ocne/doc/cluster-management/upgrade.md

 #### Create a Cluster

-Instantiate a small cluster with the oci provider using Kubernetes 1.29.
+Instantiate a cluster with the oci provider using Kubernetes 1.29.
 If a management cluster is available, it can be used.
 This example uses an ephemeral cluster for simplicity.